 10.11.4 The Chief Executive Officer may in consultation with the Equipment Rules Sub-Committee approve or reject the changes using processes determined by the Equipment Rules Sub-committee or return them to the class/owners association with comments for revision.
 However before rejecting them the Chief Executive Officer shall report back to the class/owners association, who shall be entitled to comment on such views within thirty days of such report.
 Any such comments shall be considered before a final decision is made.

 10.11.5 If an application is rejected the class/owners association may request that the application is referred to the Equipment Rules Sub-committee for further review.
-If the Equipment Rules Sub-committee reject the application the class/owners association may require that the application is referred to Council for review.
-Council’s decision shall be final
+If the Equipment Rules Sub-committee reject the application the class/owners association may require that the application is referred to the Board for review and the Equipment Committee shall be required to make a recommendation to the Board on the review.
+The Board’s decision shall be final

 10.11.6 Once a change has been approved, World Sailing shall notify the class/owners association, all Member National Authorities, all International Measurers and all licensed builders.
 The class/owners association shall inform its members.